 How to Apply for Social Security Benefits

+When you decide it's time that you should apply for Social Security disability benefits you have different options.
 To apply for SSDI or SSI benefits, you'll need to complete the Social Security Disability Report and your application for Social Security disability benefits.
 The Disability Report can be completed online.

 If you prefer, you can print out the Disability Report and complete it yourself, and then send it or take it to the Social Security office in your local area.
 The application can be processed more speedily if you include the other information they need.